kerbo2/CampaignForTheSolarSystem/README.md

 # Suggested additional rules for playing:

 1)
 Rather then being unable to change transfer directions in flight, all ships have a single in-flight transfer direction change.
 This abstracts high energy maneuvers and natural apogee/perigees of orbits.
 This does not impact retrograde/prograde motion, which can only be changed at POIs.
+This enables more complex orbital movements and prevents ship softlocking.

 2)